Cornell-GDIAC/VulkanSDL/README.md

 ## Dependencies

+This repository does not contain any headers or binaries for supporting Vulkan.
+This is not necessary for Android or CMake, as those tools will search for the version of Vulkan installed on that platform.
+However, for Xcode and Visual Studio, you will need to install extra files in the `vulkan` folder.
+See the [instructions](vulkan/README.md) for what to install.

-VulkanSDL itself is a software release composed of the following packages:
+In addition to the VulkanSDK, VulkanSDL is a software release composed of the following packages:

 - SDL2, version 2.30.5
 - SDL2-Image, version 2.8.2
 - SDL2-TTF, version 2.20.1

 These are integrated by source.
 On mobile devices, these have to be built from source anyway, so we find it easiest to just to link these as submodules to this project.

-Whenever possible, we use the Vulkan installed on the deployment platform.
-However, for deployment, it is always ideal to keep the Vulkan version stable, so we include tested libraries for Windows and macOS/iOS.

-- **Windows**: VulkanSDK 1.3.290
-- **macOS**: MoltenVK 1.2.5 (newer versions have an issue)
-- **iOS**: MoltenVK 1.2.10

-Feel free to update these with newer versions of the library as you see fit.
-Libraries are installed in the following folders:

-- `templates/apple/Frameworks`
-- `templates/windows/dlls`
-- `templates/windows/libs`
+They can be found in the `components` folder.

 ## Building VulkanSDL